King Abdulaziz Historical Center

+The design of the King Abdulaziz Historical Center reflects the heritage, cultural, and historical identity of Riyadh.
+Its facilities harmonize with the architectural and urban fabric of the surrounding area.
+This project is one of the development programs of the High Commission for the Development of Riyadh in the city center, which the Commission began with the multi-phase development of the Qasr al-Hukm area.The center is equipped with all modern facilities and multi-purpose elements that make it a cultural oasis in the heart of the capital of Saudi Arabia.

 The units on the west side of the area are from south to north: A remodelled mosque, the old original Murabba' Palace with main Diwan renovated as a "living museum", the "Memorial Hall" on the outlines of an old courtyard house, a modern exhibition hall for the car collection, on the footprints of the old majlis and assembly hall the new Al-Dara main lobby and multipurpose hall, a documentation centre with a separated men's and women's library each, an art gallery and a large internal garden.
 On the east side the new National Museum of Saudi Arabia was built together with the King Abdul Aziz Foundation for Research and Archives.
 To the south, the area around the old water tower has been remodelled and now includes a small theme park.
 The whole project is said to have cost some 680 million Saudi riyals (about 181.33 million U.S. dollars at the time) and covers an area of some 360,000 square meters (3,000,000 sq ft).